Blockchain-Learning-Group/dapp-fundamentals/README.md

    [http://localhost:8081](https://localhost:8081)
    _Pop open the console and note the error, we must deploy our token contract._

-   - Deploy your token
+   - Deploy your token, in another terminal window.
+Note this should be your 3rd window.
+1. testrpc, 2.
+App server and now 3.
+Truffle
    ```
-   hub-template $ truffle migrate
+   truffle migrate
    ```

-   - Copy the token address from the migration output and update the address in home.js
+   - Copy the token address from the migration output and update the address in [app/client/js/home.js](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/0e3c950d388fb822a6a4312de85c9b2d547bd582/solutions/HubApp/home.js#L12)
-   - Also copy in the token artifact json from /build/contracts/Token.json
+   - Also copy in the token artifact json from build/contracts/Token.json and paste into [app/client/js/home.js](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/0e3c950d388fb822a6a4312de85c9b2d547bd582/solutions/HubApp/home.js#L14) as tokenJson
    - refresh [http://localhost:8081](https://localhost:8081)

    - Interact with the token